SanskrutiNijai/email_assistant/README.md

 | Client Extension | JavaScript (Content Script)  | Injects custom UI buttons into Gmail's compose/reply windows, captures email content, and sends requests to the Backend API. |
 | Demo Web App     | ReactJS, Tailwind CSS        | A standalone application used for testing and showcasing the API's functionality independently of the extension.             |

-# Random Ideas Project
-This is a fullstack application for sharing random ideas.
-It was built as part of my learning journey with backend development and MongoDB.

-The app includes a Node.js/Express REST API that uses MongoDB for persistent storage.
-The frontend can be integrated separately and communicates with the API through standard HTTP methods.

 ### 🔗 Deployed Link
 👉 [https://emailassistant-aj9t.onrender.com/](https://emailassistant-aj9t.onrender.com/)